 Carlo Scarpa is one of the most important Venetian architects of the 20th century.
 This monograph includes more than 350 photographs, sketches, and architectural plans, along with in‐depth ‘walk throughs’ of over 15 key projects such as the central pavilion of the Biennale in Giardini or the Olivetti showroom on Piazza San Marco.
 It is a great introduction to the work of Carlo Scarpa, which you can use to plan your trip to Venice or to read more details about the works you admired in the city.
 You can order the book in paperback or hardcopy.
 Alternatively, you can also follow my walk around the works of Scarpa in Venice: ‘Explore Venice in the steps of Carlo Scarpa’.

 This brand-new research raises the question what inspires so many artists, writers, architects and ordinary people in Venice.
 Sophia Psarra uses Venice as a prototypical city to examine how cities evolve as complex spaces and by which mechanisms they foster imagination and innovation.
 She discusses the spatial characteristics of Venice alongside its social structure from its early origins to the 20th century.
 She also includes Italo Calvino’s Invisible Cities and Le Corbusier’s unbuilt project for a hospital in Venice.
-The book will be published at the end of this month.
-It will be free to download or you can order a hard copy.
+The book is free to download or you can order a hard copy.